LandRegistry/conceptual-services/README.md

 The app is very simple and doesn't require anything to be installed or run in a terminal.
 Just open the index.html file in the root folder.
 It works especially well in Chrome's presentation mode.
 Your mileage may vary in other browsers.

-## examples we want to conceptualise and add here include:
+## examples to conceptualise and add here include:

 - CCA
 - commonhold